Coherent Modulation of Quasiparticle Scattering Rates in a Photoexcited Charge-Density-Wave System

 A defining feature of metals is that they feature electronic states around the Fermi level $E_\mathrm{F}$, allowing for low-energy excitations and thus enabling efficient electronic transport.
 A central quantity that encodes such quasiparticle excitations is the electron self-energy $\Sigma(E,\boldsymbol{k})$, which describes all interactions with the electronic quasiparticle at energy $E$ and momentum $\boldsymbol{k}$.
 In simple metals, the self-energy is dominated by electron-electron (e--e) scattering and is well-described by Fermi-liquid theory~\cite{bauer2015hot}.
 However, in more complex materials, an interplay between e--e, electron-phonon (e--ph), electron-impurity scattering, and the electronic band structure, governing the available phase space for particular quasiparticle excitations, has to be considered~\cite{chulkov2006electronic}.
 Thus, for most materials, a quantitative theoretical treatment proves challenging\cite{Calandra2007_Graphene, King2014_SrTitanates}, and a detailed understanding of the self-energy -- essential for disentangling the intricate interactions in complex solids -- is still missing.

 A key technique to investigate quasiparticle interactions in solids directly on their intrinsic timescales is time- and angle-resolved photoemission spectroscopy (trARPES)~\cite{Bovensiepen2012Sep}, in which a femtosecond (fs) optical pump pulse generates an excited-carrier population.
 Probing the transient quasiparticle band structure by a time-delayed UV/XUV pulse during the subsequent recovery elucidates charge- and energy redistribution processes and allows disentangling competing contributions to the self-energy~\cite{perfetti2007ultrafast, kirchmann2010quasiparticle, hellmann2012time, gierz2014non, yang2015inequivalence, rameau2016energy, ulstrup2014ultrafast, Pomarico2017}.
 Additionally, optical excitation allows for transient manipulation of specific material properties with high selectivity by tailoring the excitation wavelength, polarization, pulse energy, and length.
-Prominent examples of this rapidly growing research field include photostabilization of superconductivity\cite{fausti_light-induced_2011, mitrano_possible_2016}, dynamical modification of the band structure due to the formation of photon-dressed states\cite{wang_observation_2013, mahmood2016selective}, and stabilization of metastable states not accessible in thermal equilibrium\cite{stojchevska2014ultrafast, Zhang2016Sep}.
+Prominent examples of this rapidly growing research field include photostabilization of superconductivity~\cite{fausti_light-induced_2011, mitrano_possible_2016, Budden2021May}, dynamical modification of the band structure due to the formation of photon-dressed states~\cite{wang_observation_2013, mahmood2016selective}, and stabilization of nonequilibrium metastable states~\cite{Rini2007Sep, stojchevska2014ultrafast, Zhang2016Sep}.
+However, the microscopic processes underlying such transitions and the properties of light-induced states often lack a clear understanding.
 Intriguingly, time-domain studies offer a natural route to access the transient quasiparticle interactions during the optical control of condensed matter properties, providing an understanding on the microscopic level of the self-energy.
+As most (photoinduced) phase transitions in complex solids involve an insulator-to-metal transition, it is of special interest how a modification of the low-energy electronic states impacts the electron self-energy and which particular scattering channels are affected.